hellohaptik/chatbot_ner/docs/docker.md

        docker-compose up -d
     ```

+The above will also mount local repo root directory inside the containers /app directory

    > **NOTE**: make sure that nothing is running on port 80 on your server or your local environment.
 If anything is running on port 80 run the following command
    >